tasnimxpress/sql-data-exploration/README.md

-# Project Summary: Analyzing Global COVID-19 Data using SQL
+# Analyzing Global COVID-19 Data using SQL

 In this project, I leveraged MS SQL Server to analyze global COVID-19 data, focusing on deaths and vaccination statistics.
 Key tasks included comprehensive data preparation, calculation of vital metrics, and employing advanced SQL techniques for data integration and analysis.
 The analysis encompassed several critical aspects: